-- 3.4 Dr Keesing describes his methodology for assessing whether the vegetation comprises a wetland at Appendix 1 of his report (Annexure 1 to this Memorandum).
-Dr Keesing's methodology was provided to GWRC on 4 August 2022 and undertook his site assessment on 5 August 2022.
-Feedback was received from GWRC on Dr Keesing's methodology on 9 August 2022. - 3.5 Dr Keesing acknowledges that the site assessment was undertaken before GWRC's review of the methodology had been completed.
-While there were some substantive differences of opinion or approach between Dr Keesing and Mr Spearpoint regarding the methodology, in his site assessment Dr Keesing was quickly able to determine that the feature was a 'natural wetland' (i.e. at step 6 of Dr Keesing's methodology).
-Accordingly, the elements of the methodology with respect to which Mr Spearpoint took a different view (being steps 9-15 of Dr Keesing's Methodology), were immaterial to this assessment.
+- 3.4 describes his methodology for assessing whether the vegetation comprises a wetland at Appendix 1 of his report (Annexure 1 to this Memorandum).
+The methodology was provided to GWRC on 4 August 2022 and undertook his site assessment on 5 August 2022.
+Feedback was received from GWRC on methodology on 9 August 2022. - 3.5 acknowledges that the site assessment was undertaken before GWRC's review of the methodology had been completed.
+While there were some substantive differences of opinion or approach between and egarding the methodology, in his site assessment quickly able to determine that the feature was a 'natural wetland' (i.e. at step 6 of methodology).
+Accordingly, the elements of the methodology with respect to which took a different view (being steps 9-15 of Methodology), were immaterial to this assessment.